Machine learning and the stock market (with Abalfazl Zareei) 2022. Journal of Financial and Quantitative Analysis, forthcoming. Abstract

 Using detailed publication and citation data for over 50,000 articles from 30 major economics and finance journals, we investigate whether network proximity to an editor influences research productivity.
 During an editor's tenure, his current university colleagues publish about 100% more papers in the editor's journal, compared to years when he is not editor.
 In contrast to editorial nepotism, such “inside” articles have significantly higher ex post citation counts, even when same-journal and self-cites are excluded.
 Our results thus suggest that despite potential conflicts of interest faced by editors, personal associations are used to improve selection decisions.

-Capital market development and financial system architecture: Evidence from stock market liquidity and bank syndicated lending (with Phong Ngo and Ying Xia) Abstract
+Stock market liquidity and loan contracting (with Phong Ngo and Ying Xia) Abstract

 Does financial innovation lead to real innovation?
 Evidence from financial derivatives (with Lora Dimitrova and Sapnoti Eswar) Abstract

 We investigate whether financial innovation, specifically the introduction of derivative products, spurs firms’ real innovation, measured with patent based metrics.
 Consistent with financial innovation being an important contribution to real innovation, we find that the use of financial derivatives causes firm patent production to increase.
 The main mechanism behind the relationship is improved risk management.
 Derivatives usage decreases cash flow volatility, decreasing the need for external financing, and allowing firms to expand their innovative projects.

 Does shareholder litigation risk cause public firms to delist?
 Evidence from securities class action lawsuits (with Nhan Le, Duc Duy Nguyen, and Vathunyoo Sila) Abstract